Turning point principle for stability of viscous gaseous stars: Introduction

 This paper is organized as follows.
-In Section \ref{s2}, we prove the Kelvin-Tait-Chetaev Theorem for a class of second order PDEs with dissipation.
-Section \ref{s3} is to prove the turning point principle for non-rotating viscous stars by using the abstract theory in Section 2.
-In Section \ref{Nonlinearstability}, we prove the nonlinear asymptotic stability for non-rotating viscous stars when $n_{NSP}^{u}\left( \mu\right) =0$ and $\frac{dM_{\mu}}{d\mu}\neq0$.
-In Section \ref{Nonlinearinstability}, the nonlinear instability of non-rotating viscous stars is proved when $n_{NSP}^{u}\left( \mu\right) >0$.
+In Section \ref{s2}, we prove the Kelvin-Tait-Chetaev Theorem for a class of abstract second-order equations with dissipation.
+The work in Section \ref{s3} is to prove the turning point principle of non-rotating viscous stars by using the abstract theory in Section \ref{s2}.
+In Section \ref{Nonlinearstability}, we obtain the nonlinear asymptotic stability of the non-rotating viscous stars when $n^{-}\left( L_{\mu }\right) =0$ and $\frac{dM_\mu}{d\mu}\neq0$.
+In Section \ref{Nonlinearinstability}, the nonlinear instability of the non-rotating viscous stars is proved when $n^{-}\left( L_{\mu }\right) >0$ and $\frac{dM_\mu}{d\mu}\neq0$.